yanone/babelfont/docs/AI_DOCS.md

 Generates documentation for multiple classes.

 **Args:**
 - `classes`: List of classes to document.
-If None, documents all main Babelfont classes
+If None, documents all main Context classes
 - `include_private`: If True, include private fields

 **Returns:** Combined documentation string